TechRancher/Pivot_RSI/README.md

 # Pivot RSI

-**Discloser** _In order to demonstrate the functionality of my script, I used actual symbol in the chart image.
+**Disclaimer:** _In order to demonstrate the functionality of my script, I used actual ticker symbols in the chart images.
 However, I do not make recommendations or determine the suitability of any security or strategy for individual traders.
-Any investment decision you make in your self-directed account is solely your responsibility._
+Any investment decision you make in your self-directed account is solely your responsibility.
+Be sure to backtest any strategy to determine if you understand the risks involved with each strategy._

 This is like the StochRSI script, But I had changed somethings in order for it to work with a strategy I call "Pivot On EMA", _use this link to learn more about this strategy: [PivotOnEMA](https://www.github.com/TechRancher/PivotOnEMA/)_, which will help indicate when to buy or sell.